- Home >

 Be honest; there is no point in selecting amazing plants that you won’t have the time to maintain.
 This doesn’t mean you won’t get different options that are equally as amazing.

-What are your must-haves in your garden?
+What are the must-haves in your garden?

 Is it a water feature, a raised veggie patch or a deck with lots of lighting for outdoor entertaining?
 Think about paths, seating, BBQ areas, fences and garden shapes.